dywa-varaprasad/how-to-contribute-to-open-source/README.md

 > List of initiatives that aggregate beginner-friendly issues to work on or seasonal events.

 - [Up For Grabs](https://up-for-grabs.net/) - Contains projects with beginner-friendly issues.
 - [First Contributions](https://firstcontributions.github.io/) - Make your first Open Source contribution in 5 minutes.
 A tool and tutorial to help beginners get started with contributions.
-[Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and opportunity to make a contribution to the repository itself.
+[Here](https://github.com/firstcontributions/first-contributions) is the GitHub source code for the site and the opportunity to make a contribution to the repository itself.
 - [First Timers Only](https://www.firsttimersonly.com/) - A list of bugs that are labelled "first-timers-only".
 - [Hacktoberfest](https://hacktoberfest.digitalocean.com/) - A program to encourage Open Source contributions.
 Earn gifts like t-shirts and stickers by making at least 4 pull requests in the month of October.
 - [24 Pull Requests](https://24pullrequests.com) - 24 Pull Requests is a project to promote Open Source collaboration during the month of December.